albin-mema/Riva_elixir/packages/riva_ash/README.md

-# Riva Ash API
+# Reservation System API

-A RESTful API built with Elixir, Phoenix, and Ash Framework for managing businesses, sections, and items.
+A RESTful API built with Elixir, Phoenix, and Ash Framework for managing organizations, sections, and items.
 This API provides full CRUD operations with OpenAPI/Swagger documentation and an admin interface.

 ## Features